Twitter daily users surge by most on record

 Daily monetizable active users rose 34% year-over-year

-Twitter Inc. reported the largest growth on record in monetizable daily users as its audience hunkered down at home during the COVID-19 pandemic, but was still unable to turn a profit in the three months through June.
+Twitter Inc. reported the largest growth on record in monetizable daily users as its audience hunkered down at home during the COVID-19 pandemic, but it was still unable to turn a profit in the three months through June.

 Continue Reading Below

 The San Francisco-based social media platform lost $1.2 billion, or an adjusted $1.39 per share, as revenue fell 19 percent from a year ago to $683.4 million.
-Wall Street analysts surveyed by Refintiv were expecting a breakeven quarter on an adjusted basis and revenue of $707.5 million.
+Wall Street analysts surveyed by Refinitiv were expecting a breakeven quarter on an adjusted basis and revenue of $707.5 million.

 |Ticker